Deep Generative Spatiotemporal Engression for Probabilistic Forecasting of Epidemics: Global Temporal Properties of the Datasets

 \section{Global Temporal Properties of the Datasets}

 We present the tables summarizing the global temporal properties for the datasets used in our experimental setup in Tables \ref{table:Japan_Characteristics}-\ref{table:Hungary_Characteristics}.
 Our characterization included standard descriptive statistics (mean, standard deviation, skewness, and kurtosis) for each nodal time series.
 We also assessed three global characteristics for each node: stationarity, long-range dependence, and nonlinearity.
-Stationarity, a key assumption for classical forecasting models like ARMA, was evaluated using the Augmented Dickey-Fuller (ADF) test (\cite{dickey1979distribution}) at a significance level of $0.05$; a time series is considered non-stationary for a $\mathrm{p}$-value $> 0.05$.
+Stationarity, a key assumption for classical forecasting models like ARMA, was evaluated using the Augmented Dickey-Fuller (ADF) test \citep{dickey1979distribution} at a significance level of $0.05$; a time series is considered non-stationary for a $\mathrm{p}$-value $> 0.05$.
 Long-range dependence, which reflects the self-similarity of a time series and is crucial for probabilistic modeling, was quantified using the Hurst exponent.
 Values below 0.5 indicate mean-reverting (anti-persistent) behavior, 0.5 suggests a random walk (Brownian motion), and values above 0.5 indicate a trending (persistent) series.
-Finally, to assess the presence of nonlinear dynamics at each node, Teräsvirta's neural network test (\cite{terasvirta1993power}) at a significance level of $0.05$ was employed.
+Finally, to assess the presence of nonlinear dynamics at each node, Teräsvirta's neural network test \citep{terasvirta1993power} at a significance level of $0.05$ was employed.
 Under this framework, the null hypothesis postulates linearity; therefore, a $p$-value $< 0.05$ signifies a statistically significant departure from linearity, confirming the nonlinear nature of the time series.

 The analysis revealed distinct behaviors across the datasets.
 The tuberculosis time series for both Japan and China were found to be predominantly non-stationary while uniformly exhibiting long-range dependence.
 Specifically, all prefectures in Japan (except Yamagata, Kyoto, and Okinawa) and all provinces in China (except Jiangxi and Hainan) were non-stationary.
 Japan's TB data typically exhibits a decreasing trend (and hence, linearity in many nodes), reflecting Japan's effective and aggressive combat against the disease\footnote{https://www.mofa.go.jp/announce/announce/2008/7/1182066\_1030.html}.
 In contrast, the majority of nodes in the remaining datasets were stationary.
 All states in the USA ILI dataset were stationary, with the exception of New Jersey, and most exhibited long-range dependence.
 Similarly, all provinces in Belgium's COVID-19 data and all counties in Hungary's chickenpox data were stationary and showed strong long-range dependence, with only a few locations in Belgium (Brabant Wallon, Luxembourg, and Namur) identified as mean-reverting series.